- Covering the costs of cancer treatment

 - Up to 18 months of coverage is allowed if you stop working or reduce the number of hours you work.

-- 29 months of coverage is possible if a beneficiary is considered disabled.
+- 29 months of coverage is possible if the insured person is considered disabled.
 (This determination of disability is made by the Social Security Administration.)

 - 36 months of coverage is available for the spouse or child in cases of divorce or legal separation, the covered person becoming eligible for Medicare, death of the employee, or when a dependent child is no longer considered to be a dependent.